-The traditional lenders will only provide you a loan if you can provide substantial collateral; factoring companies buy your creditworthy invoices and give you an instant influx of cash without the burden of the extra monthly debt payment.
+Traditional lenders will only provide you with a loan if you can provide substantial collateral; factoring companies buy your creditworthy invoices and give you an instant influx of cash without the burden of the extra monthly debt payment.

-Your approval can take as little as 24 hours and you will receive an upfront payment, up to 90%, based on the value of the invoices you have decided to factor.
-After 60, 90, or 120 days, your factoring company will collect the debt from your customers in accordance with the initial terms of the invoices and send you the remaining balance minus the receivables financing service fees.
+Your approval can take as little as 24 hours, and you will receive an upfront payment, up to 90%, based on the value of the invoices you have decided to factor.
+After 60, 90, or 120 days, your factoring company will collect the debt from your customers per the initial terms of the invoices and send you the remaining balance minus the receivables financing service fees.

-Through factoring, your health care provider business will receive money on a continuous basis with no strings attached; meaning that you are free to use that money to cover your daily operations, upgrade your technology, take advantage of growth and expansion opportunities, or any other business purposes.
+Through factoring, your healthcare provider business will receive money continuously with no strings attached.
+You can use that money to cover your daily operations, upgrade technology, take advantage of growth and expansion opportunities, or other business purposes.

 - Up to 90% upfront payment

 - Special programs for Nurse Staffing Payroll Financing